michaelmallari/michaelmallari/README.md

 I’m an engineer by trade.
 My undergrad studies were computer science, and I spent the first 10 years of my career as a developer.
 But my career has also taken me from being a developer to being a designer.
 And now, I’ve been a product manager for 7 years.

-I like to say that my career of 20+ years has evolved from "building the solutions right" (as an engineer), to "building the right solutions” for users (as a designer), to identifying the most important problems to solve for and leading my team in the work we are all proud of (as a product manager).
+I like to say that my career of 20+ years has evolved from "building the solutions right" (as an engineer), to "building the right solutions” for users (as a designer), to leading my team in our relentless quest for product-market fit (as a product manager).

 Most of the programming I currently do is with Julia, Python, and R for data science.
-I'm bullish that data science will graduate from Python and R, and onto Julia—which is why I'm a [GitHub Sponsor of the Julia Programming Language](https://github.com/sponsors/JuliaLang) and the founder/organizer of the [Julia5280 meetup](https://www.meetup.com/Julia5280-Julia-Programming-Language/) based in Denver/Boulder.
+I'm bullish that data science will graduate from Python and R, and onto Julia—which is why I'm a [GitHub Sponsor of the Julia Programming Language](https://github.com/sponsors/JuliaLang) and the founder/organizer of the [Julia5280 meetup](https://www.meetup.com/Julia5280-Julia-Programming-Language/) based in Denver/Boulder, CO.

 [![LinkedIn](https://img.shields.io/badge/mmallari-blue?style=flat&logo=linkedin&labelColor=blue)](https://www.linkedin.com/in/mmallari)
 [![Twitter](https://img.shields.io/badge/-@MichaelMallari-1ca0f1?style=flat&logo=twitter&logoColor=white&link=https://twitter.com/MichaelMallari)](https://twitter.com/MichaelMallari)